Branding & Identity

 SWIG is a national organization lacking an identity system.
 The Texas State chapter struggles to have a presence at the University, faces declining membership and struggles to provide for their target audience.

-SWIG needs a dynamic identity that can be used to publicize their organization.
-They need a branding system that will aid them in growing their chapter to attract a wide range of students.
+SWIG needs a dynamic identity that can be used to publicize their organization, help them grow their chapter and attract a wide range of students.
 SWIG also needs to provide incentives for active membership and ways to help them network.

 Badges are used for networking and volunteering events.
 Patches and stickers included in the member welcome kit.